One essential discipline you need to know is – “Know your client!”

-Even if she has heard great reports on you, she has to keep an open mind and find out for herself.
+Even if she has heard great reports, she has to keep an open mind and find out for herself.

-When you go to a new hairdresser, therapist or any kind of treatment practitioner, it is always in the back of your head “Are they going to mess this up?”
+You do it too…..when you go to a new hairdresser, therapist or any practitioner, it is always in the back of your mind – “Are they going to mess this up?”

 It’s just human nature, and it’s nothing personal.

-The key is to flip this around, be ready for it, view it honestly and objectively AND be able to use it to your advantage.
+The key is to flip this around, be ready for it, view it objectively AND be still able to use it to your advantage.